Taekwondo at the 2020 Summer Paralympics – Qualification

 Ranking lists begin from 1 January 2018 to 31 January 2020.
-Continental qualification tournaments will also determine what athlete would compete in the Summer Paralympics.
+Continental qualification tournaments will also determine which athlete would compete in the Summer Paralympics.

 The qualification slots are allocated to the NPC not to the individual athlete.
-However, if it is through the Bipartite Commission Invitation, the qualification slot is allocated to the individual athlete not to the NPC.
+However, if it is through the Bipartite Commission Invitation, the qualification slot is allocated to the individual athlete, not to the NPC.